sdeschaine/BIOL3070--Deschaine-/Firefly-Mini-Report-Fixed.md

 which we then categorized into northern and southern regions.
 We drew a line from Juab County to Carbon County, defining everything north of the line as Northern Utah and everything south of it as Southern Utah.
-Using RStudio Cloud, we created one visualizations, a violin plot which compared firefly abundance between the north and south.
-Finally, we conducted a Shapiro-Wilk normality test to determine whether the observed differences were statistically significant.
+Using RStudio Cloud, we created two visualizations, a box plot and a violin plot which compared firefly abundance between the north and south.
+Finally, we conducted a t-test to determine whether the observed differences were statistically significant.

-## Analysis 1: Violin Plot
+## Violin Plot

-We visualized the data using a Violin plot, this code specifically reads in a dataset of firefly counts and regions, removes any rows with missing or blank region values, and then creates a violinplot of firefly abundance by region.
+We also made a split violin plot to compare firefly counts in the north and south.
 The plot shows the distribution of counts on each side, with colors for each region and the y-axis capped at 50 to keep it readable.

 ``` r
 # Split Violin Plot (y-axis limited to 50)